-- a blue line for the mean forecast (equal to the mean of the simulated paths by linearity), - two green lines giving the confidence interval for the forecasts without shocks, - two red lines giving the confidence interval for the forecasts with shocks.
+- two green lines giving the confidence interval for the forecasts without shocks, - two red lines giving the confidence interval for the forecasts with shocks.

 Morever, if option nobs is specified, the command will also compute root mean squared error (RMSE) for all variables between end of sample and end of datafile.